-In this tutorial we will explain how to create batch file to delete folder automatically using command line.
+In this tutorial, we will explain how to create a batch file to delete folder automatically using the CMD (command line).
 We will continue with the series of tutorials regarding the usage of batch file.
-The command will erase all files and subfolder in specified folder.
+The command will erase all files and subfolders in the specified folder.

 This batch file can be very useful if needed to delete large folders.
-Using command line can be over 20 times faster than going through Windows Explorer itself.
-Finally clearing out the download folder without having to manually take care of it each week or month is a facilitation.
-In addition this can be done by scheduling this batch file to delete folder on windows task scheduler.
+Using the command line can be over 20 times faster than going through Windows Explorer itself.
+Finally clearing out the download folder without having to manually take care of it each week or month is facilitation.
+In addition, this can be done by scheduling this batch file to delete folder on the windows task scheduler.

 The previously tutorials about batch files:

 - Batch to delete file older than– Delete files older than 7 days using batch and script.

-- Batch to delete file automatically – Delete file using command line.
+- Batch to delete file automatically – Delete file using the command line.